Dual Credit for High Schools

 - Other discipline-specific information and materials if requested

-- The Office of High School Partnerships submits all material pertaining to curriculum to the appropriate Division office for faculty and associate dean review and approval.
+- The Office of Academic Partnerships submits all material pertaining to curriculum to the appropriate Division office for faculty and associate dean review and approval.
 The completed faculty application packet is sent to the associate dean for review.
 If hiring guidelines are satisfied, the high school teacher is approved as College of DuPage adjunct faculty.